 What is the estimated response time to UBalt?
 How will alarms and panic buttons operate?
 Who will receive the call when someone pushes the panic button?

 Response time for emergencies should be the same as present because the police officer who responds will already be on patrol on the UBalt campus, same as the current arrangement.
-Alarms and panic buttons are being transitioned to signal at the UMB Police Communications station when the policing collaboration is implemented.
+Alarms and panic buttons will signal a local third-party monitor, which will contact UBalt Campus Safety and Security.

 Will there be a protocol on who to call for emergencies and other police matters?
 What will the phone number be to call campus police?